pgaskin/kepubify/README.md

         - Removes extra characters
         - Removes MS Word tags
         - Removes ADEPT encryption leftover tags
-    - kobo style fixes
+    - Kobo style fixes
-- TODO:
-    - Conversion
+    - Clean up extra files from ePub
     - Remove extra calibre tags from content opf
+- Coming soon:
     - Output
-        - Automatically find kobo and place book
+        - Automatically find kobo and import book
-    - Integration with BookBrowser?
+    - Integration with BookBrowser: download your ePubs as a kepub right from the Kobo Web Browser

 ## Why would I use kepubify rather than calibre-kobo-driver
 - Works from the command line